Visiting Budapest in December

 Views of Pest and The Hungarian Parliament Building

-After crossing the bridge we turned right and began the steady climb to the castle district.
-We stopped at a lookout across from the parliament buildings and could also see St. Stephen’s Basilica and the guide asked which one was higher.
+After crossing the bridge, we turned right and began the steady climb to the castle district.
+We stopped at a lookout across from the parliament buildings, where we could also see St. Stephen’s Basilica.
+The guide asked which one was higher.

-Both are indeed 96 meters tall as mentioned above.
+Both are indeed 96 meters tall, as mentioned above.
 The cloud and mist made it all quite magical.
-We continued on to a lookout on the other side looking out to the rest of Buda.
+We continued on to a lookout on the other side, which looked out to the rest of Buda.

 The Hungarian Parliament Building